insper-classroom/08-dqn-vs-a2c-catapimbas/README.md

 ### Loading and Testing Saved Models

-You can load saved models for evaluation using:
+You can load saved models for evaluation using the examples below.

+#### Standard Environments

+For standard environments like CartPole:

 ```python
 from stable_baselines3 import A2C, DQN